-Synthetic sapphire and ruby were first produced in volume by 1907, using the flame fusion method developed by the French chemist Verneuil.
+Synthetic sapphire and ruby were first produced in high volume by 1907, using the flame fusion method, developed by the French chemist Verneuil.
 But this method could not be used to produce synthetic emerald.
-It took another 30 years before a commercially successful synthesis of emerald was invented by an American chemist, Carroll Chatham.
+It took another 30 years before a commercially successful method of synthesizing emerald was invented by an American chemist called Carroll Chatham.

-At urging of his father and the San Francisco police, he turned his attention to growing emerald crystals.
-By 1930 he had grown crystals of colorless beryl and then in 1935, he grew his first true emerald, a one carat crystal that is now in the Smithsonian Institution.
+After being urged by his father and the San Francisco police to focus on something else, he turned his attention to growing emerald crystals.
+By 1930, he had grown crystals of colorless beryl and then in 1935, he grew his first true emerald, a one carat crystal that is now displayed in the Smithsonian Institution.

 Chatham's created emeralds are in some respects superior to the natural product.
 Since natural emerald tends to have many inclusions and fractures, it is not a particularly durable stone despite its very good hardness (8 on the Mohs scale).
 The Chatham emeralds suffer from none of the defects of natural emeralds.

 Chatham was not only a brilliant scientist but an astute businessman.
-He built a company to sell his created emeralds, and he developed technology to create rubies, alexandrites, and blue and orange sapphires.
-Chatham died in 1983 but his son has carried on the business.
-Just a few years after Chatham's death the company finally realized his longtime dream of creating diamonds in the laboratory.
+He built a company to sell his created emeralds, and he developed the technology to create rubies, alexandrites, and blue and orange sapphires.
+Chatham died in 1983 and his son has since continued the business.
+Just a few years after Chatham's death, the company finally realized his long-term dream of creating diamonds in the laboratory.

 - First Published: November-19-2009